 - “[RBA is] a relevant way of defining metrics that clearly tells our story.”

 - “I feel prepared to design an impactful program initiative.”

 - “The 3 questions help us avoid getting data just to be getting data — and help us get data that answers questions about whether we are doing enough of the “right” thing.”

 - “This is the most well-run [virtual] workshop I have ever encountered.”

 HOW DO I STAY UP-TO-DATE ON UPCOMING “GETTING TO RESULTS” WORKSHOPS?

-As part of our commitment to continuing to make this workshop available and accessible to organizations and agencies across western North Carolina, “Getting to Results” is offered quarterly with a sliding scale registration fee ($75-$300).
+As part of our commitment to continuing to make this workshop available and accessible to organizations and agencies across western North Carolina, “Getting to Results” is offered twice a year with a sliding scale registration fee ($75-$300).